chroju/parade/README.md

 $ parade set /service1/dev/key4 value5 --force
 ```

 The value is stored as `String` type by default.
-It also supports `SecureString` type with the default AWS KMS key and can be specified with the `--encrypt` flag. `StringList` type is not supported.
+It also supports `SecureString` with the `--encrypt` flag.
+If you don't specify a key ID with `--kms-key-id` flag, uses the default key associated with your AWS account.

+`StringList` type is not supported.

 ### del